baasbox/docs/RestAPI/documents.rst

   *  :id is the unique id of the document belonging to the :collection
   *  :action is the kind of grant you want to give: "read", "update", "delete", "all"
   *  :username is the user to give the grant
-  *  :rolename is the name of a role. in this case every user belonging to that role will have the specified grant.
+  *  :rolename is the name of a role.
+In this case every user belonging to that role will have the specified grant.

 **Returns**: